Who is cheaper than Octopus Energy?

 What factors should I consider when comparing energy suppliers?

-When comparing energy suppliers, consider the price per unit of energy, any exit fees, the type of tariff offered, customer service ratings, and whether the supplier offers green energy options.
+When comparing energy suppliers, consider the price per unit of energy, standing charges, any exit fees, the type of tariff offered, customer service ratings, and whether the supplier offers green energy options.
 Don’t forget to check if there are any perks or discounts for switching.

 How do fixed-rate tariffs compare to other energy pricing options?